DigitalNikos/ChatRetrieveAI/README.md

 - SPLITTER_CHUNK_OVERLAP: Determines how much overlap there should be between chunks to maintain context.
 - N_DOCUMENTS_TO_RETRIEVE: Sets the number of documents to retrieve per query to ensure relevance.
 - RETRIEVER_SCORE_THRESHOLD: Sets a minimum relevance score for documents to be considered in responses.

-## Testing and Compatibility

-This project was implemented and tested on a Mac Mini M2 Pro running macOS Sonoma version 14.2.1.
-Compatibility with other operating systems, including Windows, has not been verified.